 If you have already adjusted your variable expenses but this too wasn’t able to resolve your budget shortage, then it’s time to look for other ways to cut down your fixed expenses.

 Perhaps it’s time to look for a roommate whom you can split the rent and utilities with?

 Or perhaps you can stop the subscription for cable TV or mobile phone and internet plans can be cut down.

 Balancing income and expenses is the part that requires working hard, but this is the most valuable part.

 When you get to make the figures work together, then you already have a clear outline of how to live within what you make and slowly get to your bigger financial targets.

 Once you have determined how to work the number, then you start selecting the best method in managing your cash to ensure that you stick to your budget every month.

-There are a lot of budgeting tools available for those who need it.
-But in my personal experience the most simple method is the best among them.
+There are a lot of budgeting tools, as well as free printable budgeting templates, like these free Google Sheets budget templets, available for those who need them.
+But in my personal experience, the most simple method is the best among them.

 A lot of those who are just starting to budget have opted for low-tech and selected the variation of the envelope method.